sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 #### Lab 03.6 - Adding Lakehouse shortcuts to real-time data via OneLake

-A Microsoft Fabric Lakehouse is a unified platform for storing, managing, and analyzing both structured and unstructured data, turing eg. CSV files into tables.
+A Microsoft Fabric Lakehouse is a unified platform for storing, managing, and analyzing both structured and unstructured data, turning eg. CSV files into tables.
 Using more traditional SQL, these tables can be queried.

    ![alt text](assets/rtiLabArchitecture_workshop_9.png)